earthly/earthly/README.md

 ### 🤲 Builds that run the same for everyone

-Reproducible builds also means that your build will run the same on your colleagues laptop without any additional project-specific or language-specific setup.
+Reproducible builds also mean that your build will run the same on your colleagues' laptop without any additional project-specific or language-specific setup.
 This fosters better developer collaboration and mitigates works-for-me type of issues.

 ### 🚀 From zero to working build in minutes